Student Evaluations Consultation

 If you’re a faculty member, you’ll likely meet with your CFT liaison, a senior staff member with some familiarity with the teaching landscape in your discipline.
 If you’re a graduate student, you’ll meet with one of our Graduate Teaching Fellows, graduate students with experience teaching here at Vanderbilt.

-To arrange a student evaluation consultation, simply call the CFT at 322-7290 or email our administrative assistant, Juliet Traub, at least a week in advance.
-Julie will schedule the consultation with one of our consultants.
-At that time, it may be helpful to contact your consultant with any information you care to share you’re your evaluations and any outstanding concerns you may have.
+To arrange a student evaluation consultation, call the CFT at 615-322-7290 or email our administrative assistant, Juliet Traub, at least a week in advance.
+Juliet will schedule the consultation with one of our consultants.
+At that time, it may be helpful to contact your consultant with any information you care to share about your evaluations and any outstanding concerns you may have.